 Industry-specific requirements:

-For automotive businesses, special functions such as vehicle management , parts catalog integration and workshop-specific billing models are essential.
+For automotive businesses, specialized features such as vehicle management, parts catalog integration, and workshop-specific billing models are essential.

 Technical criteria: